Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

 \section{Navigating the Proof-Theoretic Jungle}

-As discussed in \sect~\ref{sec:formalisms} and shown in \fig~\ref{fig:hierarchy}, the data structure underlying sequents naturally imposes a hierarchy on the various types of proof systems we have been considering.
-At the base of this hierarchy sits Gentzen-style sequents, which are incrementally generalized at each level of the hierarchy by defining ever more complex data structures, until labeled sequents are reached at the top.
+As discussed in \sect~\ref{sec:formalisms} and shown in \fig~\ref{fig:hierarchy}, the data structure underlying sequents naturally imposes a hierarchy on sequent-style formalisms.
+At the base of this hierarchy sits Gentzen sequents, and each level of the hierarchy gets incrementally more general until labeled sequents are reached at the top.
 As we are interested in exploring this hierarchy, we present translations of proofs between systems in different proof-theoretic formalisms, thus letting us `shift' derivations up and down the hierarchy.
-The lesson we learn is that translating proofs down the hierarchy requires significantly more work than translating proofs up the hierarchy.
+The lesson we learn is that translating proofs down the hierarchy (usually) requires significantly more work than translating proofs up the hierarchy.